msajid103/library-management-system/README.md

+# Library-management-system
-# library-management-system
+# Website (front_end/back_end)
+We created a Library Management System by using three diffrent languages: Html, CSS and Javascript.
+We created a website to make this software user-friendly.
-I have created two html file, one is index.html file which is the home file of website and other is user.html.
-This is open when user login.
+Basically, we created two html files: index.html and user.html.
+The index.html is the Home page file of the website and user.html is processed when end_user tries to login.